harisont/harisont.github.io/for_a_selected_few.md

 If you don't have a password but think you deserve one, feel free to [contact me](mailto:arianna.masciolini@gmail.com).

+---

-[^1]: it just means "select circles", but in Italian it's easier for me to use it ironically
+[^1]: it just means "select circles", but in Italian it's clearer that it's ironic